 - (a) The Employer will comply with the requirements of the Part XIV of the Employment Standards Act, 2000 S.O.
 2000, c.41 as amended, and the regulations thereunder, with respect to statutory leaves of absence.
-Currently, statutory leaves include: pregnancy leave, parental leave, family medical leave, personal emergency leave, declared emergency leave, reservist leave, critically ill child care leave, crime related child death or disappearance leave, and organ donor leave. - (b) The Employer will post an information sheet for employees, summarizing the Employment Standards Act, 2000 S.O.
-2000, c.41, provisions regarding these leaves.

-(c) The summary of statutory leaves outlined in this Article 22 are for information purposes only.
+Currently, statutory leaves include: pregnancy leave, parental leave, family medical leave, declared emergency leave, reservist leave, crime-related child disappearance leave, and organ donor leave, family caregiver leave, critical illness leave, child death leave, domestic or sexual violence leave, sick leave, family responsibility leave, bereavement leave. - (b) The Employer will post an information sheet for employees, summarizing the Employment Standards Act, 2000 S.O.
+2000, c.41, provisions regarding these leaves. - (c) The summary of statutory leaves outlined in this Article 22 are for information purposes only.
 In the case of any conflict between these sections and the Employment Standards Act, 2000 S.O.
 2000, C.41 as amended, the legislation will govern.